 You never know, it could turn out to be your Apple.

-I get emails and comments all the time from people asking if they should pursue an opportunity to write for Late Night TV.
+So when I get emails from people asking if they should pursue an opportunity to write for Late Night TV.

 I always answer with a resounding “Yes!” and I have solid reasoning to back it up.

 In fact I have 200,005 reasons you should pursue a job to write for Late Night TV.

 But before we go there, let’s back up for a moment and look at the traditional method people use to prepare for a career.

 The Career Path of the College Grad

 Most people go to college for 4-5 years, get the skill set they need to work in the career of their choice.

 If it’s a specialty like doctor or lawyer, they put in an extra few years of law school or med school followed by internship and/or residency.

 Now I wholeheartedly believe that education is by far the best investment one can make in one’s future.

 Every single time I invested in learning a new skill set, my resulting revenue skyrocketed.